g8keeperzuul/ESP32-CAM_Doorbell/README.md

 # ESP32-CAM Doorbell with Home Assistant Integration

 The full project is actually two separate projects: the doorbell itself and a separate buzzer.
+This project just describes the picture-taking doorbell.

 The doorbell is based on an ESP32-CAM.
 The doorbell is battery powered since typically an electrical plug outside near the front door may not exist.
 So the device is mostly sleeping.
 When the button is pressed, it wakes up and performs the following: